jefffroman/clawsome/README.md

 running under a dedicated user.
 This repo intentionally does not ship example service files — paths, log destinations, and label/unit names all depend on the host layout.

+---

+## Contributing

+Issues and pull requests are welcome on [GitHub](https://github.com/jefffroman/clawsome).